Oiher/longitudinal-GWAS-pipeline/docs/parameters.md

 ## --covarfile

 This parameter is used to specify the path of the covariates to include in the model.
-Each subject to include in the analysis needs to have their own covariates.
+Each subject to be included in the analysis needs to have their own covariates.
 For more details, see the page on file inputs to the pipeline.

 ## --covariates

-This parameter is used to specify the covariates to include in the model from the input covariates file and the genetic principle componenets from the ancestry steps.
-This paraemeter should be populated with a space delimited string of the column names to include in the model from the `--covarfile` option.
-By default the model is fit with `"SEX PC1 PC2 PC3"`
+This parameter is used to specify the covariates to include in the model from the input covariates file and the genetic principle components from the ancestry steps.
+This parameter should be populated with a space-delimited string of the column names to include in the model from the `--covarfile` option.
+By default, the model is fit with `"SEX PC1 PC2 PC3"`

 ## --dataset